Basics

 Cost-effective and time-efficient

 Case control studies are generally more cost-effective and time-efficient compared to other epidemiological study designs, such as cohort studies.
 Because they are retrospective, case control studies utilize existing records and participant recall, reducing the need for long-term follow-up and extensive data collection.
 This makes them a practical choice for researchers with limited budgets and time constraints.
-The ability to conduct these studies relatively quickly allows for faster generation of insights and can inform the design of future, more comprehensive studies if necessary.
+The ability to conduct these studies relatively quickly allows for faster generation of insights and can inform the design of future, more extensive studies if necessary.

 Ability to study multiple risk factors